ScriptRaccoon/portfolio-website/src/data/projects/svorm.md

 date: 2023-03-11
 ---

-Google Forms clone made with SvelteKit and Supabase.
-The forms ('svorms') can be created, answered, and evaluated.
+This app is similar to Google Forms.
+It lets you create forms - called svorms.
+Questions can be either simple questions or multiple-choice questions.
+Once a svorm is created, it can be shared with others who can answer it.
+The results can also be seen.

+This app is made with SvelteKit, and the database is hosted on Supabase.

+The app is accessible for keyboard navigation and screen reader usage.